Disclosure: We may get commissions for purchases made through links in this post.

 Backyard breeding of hamsters is a very bad idea.
 It can result in -

 - Death of your pet hamster and its pups due to pregnancy and birth complications.

-- Birth defects and hereditary disease from breeding the wrong genetic lines.
+- Birth defects and hereditary diseases from breeding the wrong genetic lines.

 Also, you'll have to find great forever homes for all of the pups - and we're talking 6-20 hamsters here.
 Your hamsters deserve that level of care and since this is so difficult to find, please just avoid breeding them.

-Assuming you bought a pregnant female from the pet store, we’re going to guide you through caring for baby hamsters in this guide.
-Just wanted to make it clear that we condone unethical deliberate breeding of hamsters.
+Assuming you bought a pregnant female from the pet store, we're going to guide you through caring for baby hamsters in this guide.
+We just wanted to make it clear that we do not encourage the unethical deliberate breeding of hamsters.

 Before the Birth